 4.3 Interpretation of performance measures

-Feldman (1989; p.
-5), had defined ambiguity as “…the state of having many ways of thinking about the same circumstances or phenomena” (p.
-5), observing that the implications were the existence of “…competing interpretations” (1989, 7).
-This means that ambiguity creates ‘interpretative spaces’ in PPM practice (Noordegraaf and Abma 2003).
 The essence of interpretation is to review data in a manner that ensures the arrival of informed conclusions.
-In the context of PMM, ambiguity occurs when organisations have to contend with multiple interpretations of performance information (Vakkuri and Meklin 2006).
+In the context of PMM, ambiguity occurs when organisations must contend with multiple interpretations of performance information (Vakkuri and Meklin 2006).
 When multiple interpretation of performance measures exists, it becomes challenging to assign relevant and appropriate meanings to the measures in a way that ensures that they fully capture the essence of PMM.

-Noordegraaf and Abma (2003) noted that because the perceptions of performance are socially constructed by individual stakeholder interest and experiences, performance measures will generally be interpreted through frames of reference which are primarily subjective and therefore, different in nature.
-The manifestation of these interpretative spaces being seen for example in healthcare service delivery where regularly used terminology such as ‘coordination of care’ and ‘continuity of care’ suffers from a lack of conceptual clarity among practitioners (El Ansari 2011).
-The existence of such interpretative spaces leads to not only different and multiple interpretations of performance measures, but also contested views among those stakeholders on their meaning.
+An example of the manifestation of these interpretative spaces can be seen in healthcare service delivery, where regularly used terminology such as ‘coordination of care’ and ‘continuity of care’ suffers from a lack of conceptual clarity among practitioners (El Ansari 2011).
+The existence of such interpretative spaces leads not only to different and multiple interpretations of performance measures, but also contested perceptions of meaning amongst those stakeholders.

 We found evidence in our study to suggest a manifestation of ambiguity in the form of performance measures being open to interpretation.
-Similar findings on such ambiguity are reported by Perry et al. (2017) who found differences among healthcare professionals in terms of their interpretation of appropriate medical treatment tests for mental disorders.
 According to Interviewee 4:

 “The measures are not defined well…, for example a score of 4 means that there is a full complement of services, this could be seen as just the existence of certain services but does not address issues such as accessibility, or appropriateness and they would mean different things to different people and, if two services scored the same number, this does not necessarily mean that they have the same level of service; there is very little clarity on what is expected and how one would meet the expectations”.